 Labor Day weekend this year was filled with hurricane preparation, as well as watching and waiting for all of us on the East Coast of Florida.
 The emphasis was on the “wait” as Dorian pummeled the Bahamas while moving one mile per hour before reaching a complete standstill.
-The wait was emotionally stressful to many and the memes were flying around social media, like this one I reposted:
+The wait was emotionally stressful to many and the memes were flying around social media.

 Since last weekend, Dorian has slowly started moving again.
 Thankfully, it has been downgraded to a Category 2, and we are out of the cone of concern.
 Our energies are on prayers and provision for those not as fortunate, along with getting our lives and businesses together again.
 We made a donation to Samaritan’s purse, who already has a DC-8 loaded and ready to head to the Bahamas.
 We will also be listening to see what else we may do in the coming days for the those affected by the storm, both in the United States and Caribbean.
 If you can help through your selected charity, please do.